Frequently Asked Questions

 - I represent a hiring agency.
 Can I post a job and/or come on campus to recruit?

-We offer many different events and opportunities for employers on campus.
 We can offer you a space in a highly populated area on campus for students to drop by and learn more about your company and job opportunities.
-We also organize program specific, summer job fairs and networking breakfasts.
-As well, employers can host an information session where students are invited to listen to a presentation and network with representatives on or off campus.
-Humber Career Services will help to promote your event to students.
-Please call Vicki Reay at 416.675.5032 for more details.
+In the Winter semester we host a Summer Job Fair you can take part in.
+Our industry-specific job fairs are coordinated through the Academic Schools at Humber and we'd be happy to direct you to the appropriate contact for your industry.
+Humber Career Services will help to promote your event to students by posting your event on our Events calendar.
+Please contact firstname.lastname@example.org for more details.
 Back to top

 Yes, we do but they are de-centralized within each school and program.
 Please contact the representative from the academic school.
 Contact information can be found at Field Placement & Co-op